West Virginia 18-Wheeler Accident Lawyer

 Follow these tips to improve your case:

 - Collect evidence.
-If you’re physically able to, try to collect evidence at the accident scene.
+If you’re physically able to, try to gather evidence at the accident scene.
 Take pictures of your injuries, property damage, and road conditions.

 - Seek medical attention.
-Even if you were in a minor trucking accident, seek medical attention.
+Even if you were in a minor trucking accident, seek immediate medical treatment.
 You may have sustained injuries you didn’t know you had, and you can use your medical records as evidence.

 - Don’t admit fault.
-Don’t admit fault when talking to the insurance company; don’t let them trick you into revealing partial blame.
+When the insurance company wants a statement, don’t admit fault; don’t let them trick you into revealing partial blame.
 This will result in you receiving little to no compensation.

 Have Questions?
 Contact Our Team Today